xebialabs-community/xlr-jira-extension-plugin/README.md

 # Overview #

 The xlr-jira-extension-plugin provides additional Jira tasks beyond the default Create Issue and Update Issue supplied by default with XL Release.
-Currently only Check Status is provided by this plugin

 ## Installation ##